"Your Email Is Out Of Date Email Scam" removal guide

 What is "Your Email Is Out Of Date Email Scam"?

-Typically, cyber criminals behind phishing emails like this one attempt to deceive individuals into providing sensitive information.
-For example, personally identifiable information, banking, credit card details, login credentials (usernames, passwords), etc. In this particular case cyber criminals seek to trick recipients into providing their Microsoft Office (Office 365) login credentials.
+Typically, cyber criminals behind phishing emails such as this attempt to deceive individuals into providing sensitive information.
+For example, personally identifiable information, banking, credit card details, login credentials (usernames, passwords), etc. In this particular case, cyber criminals seek to trick recipients into providing their Microsoft Office (Office 365) login credentials.

-Cyber criminals behind this phishing scam send emails claiming that the email account is out of date and need to be updated within 24 hours to avoid any possible email delivery (sending and receiving) problems.
-The "Click To Upgrade" hyperlink is designed to open a deceptive Microsoft Office login website where users are asked to re-login by entering the email address and password used to log into MS Office account.
-Websites like this one should never be trusted, cyber criminals behind them use entered information to steal accounts and them misuse them for malicious purposes.
-In this case stolen Office 365 accounts may be misused to access files, photos, and other personal files/data.
-Depending on accessed files (data) cyber criminals could use it to make fraudulent purchases, spread phishing other emails like this one, malspam campaigns, steal identities, etc. Moreover, they could sell stolen accounts and/or data to third parties (other cyber criminals).
+Cyber criminals behind this phishing scam send emails claiming that the email account is out of date and needs to be updated within 24 hours to avoid any possible email delivery (sending and receiving) problems.
+The "Click To Upgrade" hyperlink opens a deceptive Microsoft Office login website on which users are asked to re-login by entering their email addresses and passwords used for their MS Office accounts.
+These websites should never be trusted - cyber criminals behind them use the entered information to steal accounts and misuse them for malicious purposes.
+In this case, stolen Office 365 accounts can be misused to access files, photos, and other personal files/data.
+Depending on the files accessed, cyber criminals could use the data to make fraudulent purchases, spread further phishing emails such as this one, deliver malspam campaigns, steal identities, etc. Furthermore, they could sell stolen accounts and/or data to third parties (other cyber criminals).